AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/secrets.md

 To create an HTTP secret, select **[!UICONTROL HTTP]** from the **[!UICONTROL Type]** dropdown.
 In the fields that appear below, provide a username and password for the credential before selecting **[!UICONTROL Create Secret]** to save the secret.

+>[!NOTE]
+>
+>Upon being saved, the credential is encoded using the ["Basic" HTTP authentication scheme](https://www.rfc-editor.org/rfc/rfc7617.html).

 ![HTTP secret](../../images/ui/event-forwarding/secrets/http-secret.png)

 ### [!UICONTROL OAuth2] {#oauth2}

 To create an OAuth2 secret, select **[!UICONTROL OAuth2]** from the **[!UICONTROL Type]** dropdown.
-In the fields that appear below, provide your [[!UICONTROL Client ID] and [!UICONTROL Client Secret]](https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/), as well as your [[!UICONTROL Authorization URL]](https://www.oauth.com/oauth2-servers/authorization/the-authorization-request/) for your OAuth integration.
+In the fields that appear below, provide your [[!UICONTROL Client ID] and [!UICONTROL Client Secret]](https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/), as well as your [Authorization URL](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) for your OAuth integration.
+The [!UICONTROL Authorization URL] field in the Data Collection UI is a concatenation between the authorization server host and the token path.

 ![OAuth2 secret](../../images/ui/event-forwarding/secrets/oauth-secret-1.png)